Kaki-In/Botty/README.md

 ----

 ## Setting up bots

 To set up bots, go into your `~/.botty` folder and create a new folder, with its name corresponding to the bot's name.
 All configuration files and directory will be automatically created.

+Once started, you can edit all configuration files during runtime.

 ---